swift-server/RediStack/CONTRIBUTING.md

 ### Git Workflow

-`master` is always the development branch.
+`main` is always the development branch.

 For **minor** or **patch** SemVer changes, create a branch off of the tagged commit.